 During the school day, cell phones, smart watches, and other devices should be turned off unless in a "free zone" or if given permission by a teacher to use in class for instructional purposes.
-Misuse of a cell phone, smartwatch, portable media player or other electronic devices will result in its confiscation.
+Misuse of a cell phone (including talking on the phone), smartwatch, portable media player or other electronic devices will result in its confiscation.
 The device will be returned to the student at the end of the school day.